 Here’s a fisherman’s frustration.
 Just as the weather turns warm, and you get the fishing bug, you realize it’s still not time to fish, at least on a river.
 Unless you’re a little desperate.
+Spring fishing in Alaska can be fun and productive.

 The day before the Kenai closed for rainbow spawning season, I got a chance to take a run down to the river for a half day.
 Here’s my life’s experience on the Kenai before the trout closure.
 A February run in the freezing cold.
 Nothing.
 A walk in from Skilak Lake on a warm March day.
 Nothing.
 Maybe one other folly.
 I can’t remember.